-The Rupp House History Center offers visitors a glimpse of what life was like for civilians during the Civil War, particularly the John Rupp family who lived here during the Battle of Gettysburg, and the soldiers who fought in and around Gettysburg, through interactive displays and hands-on exhibits.
+The Rupp House History Center offers visitors a glimpse of civilian life during the Civil War, particularly the John Rupp family who lived here during the Battle of Gettysburg, and the soldiers who fought in and around Gettysburg, through interactive displays and hands-on exhibits.
 The public is invited to explore the lower level of the Rupp House for free.

 Exclusive Friends of Gettysburg merchandise is available to members at a 10 percent discount with proceeds benefiting battlefield preservation.

 Patron Members and above have access to Barbara's Library.
 Named to honor the memory of Gettysburg Foundation Vice-Chair Barbara Finfrock’s great-grandfather Martin Finfrock, who served with the 147th Ohio Infantry in Gettysburg, and her parents, Frank and Dorothy Finfrock, the library houses materials of interest to Gettysburg enthusiasts.